 “The big change in the workplace over the last 10 years I think has been the shift in office culture away from presenteeism to a results-based culture,” adds Harrin.
 “As long as you get the work done, no one minds if that's at 3 AM while nursing a baby.”

-Offering flexible schedules and remote or telecommuting work arrangements has big benefits for employers as well.
+Offering flexible schedules and remote or telecommuting arrangements has big benefits for employers as well.
 But what does fully remote mean for productivity and employee satisfaction?
 Studies show that remote workers are actually 50% less likely to quit their jobs.
 It also does not have to become a remote work vs telework debate, as both working models can be successful.

 2. Evaluate Your Parental Leave Policies

 Parental leave has been a hot topic of conversation for years now, especially since it’s an area where the US seems to be lagging far behind the rest of the world.

 In fact, according to data compiled by the Organization for Economic Cooperation and Development (OECD), the US is the only country among 41 nations that does not mandate any paid leave for new parents.

 “Due in large part to the lack of legislative family-friendly policies (such as paid leave) that is present in most other countries, there are still significant obstacles for most parents in the United States to feel like they have adequate support to effectively meet both their family and work responsibilities,” explains Carla Moquin, Founder and President of the Parenting in the Workplace Institute.

 It comes as little surprise, then, that when Google increased paid maternity leave from 12 to 18 weeks, the rate at which new mothers quit decreased by a whopping 50%.

 While some companies—such as Zynga, for example—have gotten really progressive with their policies by offering up to 26 weeks of paid maternity leave, you might not have that same degree of flexibility.
 But the important thing is to turn a discerning eye to your own policies and see how you could improve them—even just a little bit.